Rev. William (Bill) P. Worley, Conference Minister

 484-949-8774 ext.
 308; email@example.com

-As Conference Minister, Bill has responsibility for the administration of the Conference and the spiritual care of its 337 pastors who work in various ministry settings, including the Conference’s 160+ congregations.
-He represents Conference concerns to the National Church and works currently on the UCC Manual on Ministry re-write team and serves on the UCC National Board of Directors.
+As Conference Minister, Bill has responsibility for the administration of the Conference and the spiritual care of its 337 pastors who work in various ministry settings, including the Conference’s 160 congregations.
+He represents Conference concerns to the National Church and serves on the UCC National Board of Directors and the UCC Insurance Board.
+He is also a member of the Phoebe Ministries Board — one of several Conference ministry partners.

 Bill is a Gettysburg College and Lancaster Theological Seminary graduate.
 He was ordained in 1994 while engage in ministry as Associate Pastor of Union Congregational Church in Montclair, New Jersey.
 In the fourteen years prior to Conference ministry, Bill enjoyed working in urban ministry, congregational vitality and transformational ministry with the folks at First Reformed in Lancaster, PA.
-From 1999-2013, Bill was a commissioned officer in the United States Navy Reserve assigned to the Marine Corps where, as Chaplain of Marines, he was twice decorated.
-He is a veteran of the Iraq War and helped found “Homebase”, a Lancaster-area Iraq/Afghan Veterans Group.
+Bill is a former military chaplain and a veteran of the Iraq War.

 His hobbies include weightlifting, kayaking, theater/concert going, camping, skiing, gardening and hunting.
 He is the proud father of two grown sons, Zach and Justin.